-14.12 Mineral Resources in Stopes
+14.1.12 Mineral Resources in Stopes

-The mineral resources within the original mined stopes and within these stopes with a 15-foot geotechnical buffer were computed for comparison with the historical production from 1938 to 1999.
-Results are presented in Table 14.26 and Table 14.27 for the original stopes and 15-foot buffer stopes, respectively.
+The mineral resources within the original stopes and within the stopes with a 15ft geotechnical buffer were computed for comparison with the historical production from 1938 to 1999.
+Results are presented in Tables 14.26 and 14.27 for the original stopes and 15ft buffer stopes, respectively.
 The resources inside the other underground excavations were also added to that of the stopes in these tables.
 All gold grades within the underground voids are reported at a 0.0 g/t Au cut-off.